Pandeykunal/RepoEvaluator/github-analyser/README.md

    - README length
    - Number of languages used
    - Repository size
    - Stars, forks, and issues
 4. Based on these checks, a rule-based score is calculated
-5. Results are shown in a clean UI
+5. Results are shown in a clean and easy-to-understand UI

-All logic is transparent and easy to understand.
+All logic is transparent and intentionally kept simple.

 ---